 app.json.
 See the guide here.

-In the managed workflow, you can share your app with anyone, anywhere in the world while you're working through the Expo client (available on the App / Play Store)
+In the managed workflow, you can share your app with anyone, anywhere in the world while you're working through the Expo Go app (available on the App / Play Store)

 .
 Scan a QR code, or enter in a phone number and we'll send you a link that will instantly load your app on your device.

-- Instead of having to sign up several external testers through iTunes connect, you can easily have them download the Expo client app and immediately have a working version on their phone.
+- Instead of having to sign up several external testers through App Store Connect, you can easily have them download the Expo Go app and immediately have a working version on their phone.